tulustul/Civi-Orbis/wiki/gdd.md

 - The worker works on a selected city tile adding its yields to city yields.
 - The production in the city is used to construct buildings and recruit units.
 - Each building adds various bonuses to the city.
+- Instead of units or buildings the city can focus (?) to transfer part of it's production to e.g. food, production or knowledge.
+TODO need a name for it.

 ### Attributes